-Assessing the 2004 childcare strategy and ten years of policy

-The political and economic context in 2004 differs vastly from today, and it would be wrong to imply there has been consistency of policy over this last decade.
-Nonetheless, the Labour and coalition governments have shared a common set of policy goals and pursued them through similar means.
+Assessing the 2004 childcare strategy and ten years of policy governments have shared a common set of policy goals and pursued them through similar means.
 While the present government has been responsible for some significant divergences from the initial childcare strategy vision, the framework the 2004 strategy described continues to shape contemporary policy.